GathunguAlex/Artticals/README.md

 Category:
 - Category#all
   + Class level method that returns all Category instances.
 When a category instance is initialized, it should be added to the collection of all Category instances.
 - Category.find_or_create_by_name(name)
    + If a category  with this name exists, this method returns it.
 Otherwise, it creates the new category instance
 - Category#articles
   + Returns an Array of Article instances associated with this category
-- Category.most_articles
-  + Returns category with the most articles associated with it

 Contributor:
 - Contributor#all
   + Class level method that returns all Contributor instances.
 When a contributor instance is initialized, it should be added to the collection of all Contributor instances.
 - Contributor.find_or_create_by_name(name)
   + If a contributor  with this name exists, this method returns it.
 Otherwise, it creates the new contributor instance
-- Contributor#articles
-  + Returns all the articles the contributor has written
-- Contributor#categories
-  + Returns all categories this contributor has written articles for

 Article:
 - Article#all